PeterCoppens/dman/examples/deprecated/README.md

 the most important folders first.
 Only the scripts listed in ``Getting Started`` contain detailed documentation.
 The others simply show several syntax examples for now.

+Note that some of the low-level examples might no longer work.

 ## Getting Started
 - ``common.py`` is the script described in the [Getting Started](https://petercoppens.github.io/dman/docs/usage/common.html) documentation page.
 - ``verbose.py`` illustrates how to activate verbose serialization/deserialization for debugging.